-Scholarships provide a tax-free annual stipend of \$28,597 for 3 years (with a possible 3-month extension), and tuition fees will be exempt for 4 years.
-Interested applicants should send a CV and short (< 1 page) statement highlighting (1) which project they are interested in (2) their research background and interests, with respect to the criteria above, to Prof Bradley Eyre (bradley.eyre@scu.edu.au).
+Scholarships provide a tax-free annual stipend of \$28,597 for 3 years and 3 months, and tuition fees will be exempt for 4 years.
+Interested applicants should send a CV and short (< 1 page) statement highlighting their research background and interests, with respect to the criteria above, to Prof Bradley Eyre (bradley.eyre@scu.edu.au).
 Only short-listed applicants will be notified.
-Closing date for applications is October 24, 2021.
-Starting date is April to July 2022 (for overseas applicants this will depend on Australian boarders and getting appropriate visas).
+Closing date for applications is January 30, 2022.
+The preferred starting date is June to August 2022, but is negotiable.
+Australia's boarders are currently open to international students.